Regaining Control: Why an ESA is a Scientifically Sound Step Forward

 The only thing that can bring you out is sensory grounding, that is, a physical and present thing your nervous system can relate to.

 This is exactly the kind of thing an ESA would be doing for you.
 Touching the animal, hearing its heartbeat, or simply feeling its body can provide the distraction that guides your brain away from the internal turmoil of a panic attack and back to the present moment.
 The brain can't attend fully to two opposing stimuli simultaneously.
-The animal is the winner.
+The physical presence of the animal wins your brain's focus.

 There is a more intentional method you can learn about.
 It is Deep Pressure Therapy (DPT).
 When your dog lies across your lap or presses its body onto your chest, that pressure triggers your parasympathetic nervous system, the one that controls your sense of rest and recovery.

-Distressing by panic or dissociative episodes, DPT is a grounding technique to calm the mind through continuous physical contact.
+During distressing panic or dissociative episodes, DPT serves as a grounding technique to calm the mind through continuous physical contact.
 Big dogs have it down to an instinct.
 Even a tiny pup napping in your lap brings a similar tranquilizing effect.

 The Power of Purpose: How ESAs Fight Depression